 Airships, Airplanes, Helicopters and Drones have one thing in common.
-They are all aircrafts with very different systems working together to make them fly and operate under specific conditions.
+They are all aircraft with very different systems working together to make them fly and operate under specific conditions.
 Comprehending all these systems as well as all the terminology and legal regulations involved in their design, operation and maintenance play a pivotal role in advancing aircraft designs of the future.

 This course will introduce you to the essential knowledge to be able to navigate the complexities of the aircraft systems operations, from drones to commercial airliners and to be prepared for careers in the aviation industry.